Creaprog/MentoratOC/Exercises/FormGenerator/README.md

 - Make a form generator :
     - Button, input of text and label

-- For these option :
+- For these options :
     - Cancel and valid button
     - Esthetic transition
     - Help message with ajax